SebesTech-Corporation/StatusPage/content/issues/2020-11-09-domain-redirect-to-freeflarum-com.md

 resolvedWhen: ""
 affected:
   - Forum
-severity: down
+severity: notice
 ---
 *Identified -* Freeflarum ran into problem.
-Forum can be visited by sebestik.flarum.cloud {{< track "2020-11-09 15:40:00" >}}
+Forum can be visited by sebestik.flarum.cloud

 *Completing -* Just some steps to resolve this incident...